AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <b> Filter for DNS (Domain Name System) traffic</b>

 - Type in dns in Wireshark
-- Open Command line as an administrator and type in nslook up for a website
+- Open Command line as an administrator and type in the nslook up for a website (ex: nslookup www.google.com)
 - Check back to observe traffic in Wireshark

 <p>